sharpcystals-github342/TheNodalProject/README.md

 rahhhgh macsploiit so bugggy and crassshy

 To do: Create an actual UI library instead of using Infinite Yield command like but centered

+**We are still training our script.
+It may not listen to everything you tell it to do sometimes**